 - You’ve tried the latest and greatest technology stack, tool, or design approach and it failed to deliver results

-- You’ve tried “adopting agile” or some other approach and it failed to deliver results
+- You’ve “adopted agile” or some other approach and it failed to deliver results

-- Local adaptation: by explicitly using a trial with feedback, you can tweak and tune the practice to better respond to local requirements.
+- Local adaptation: tweak and tune to local context

-Rather than relying on what might have worked somewhere else with different people, you can inspect and adapt in the proper context: yours.
+Rather than relying on what worked elsewhere with different people, you can inspect and adapt in the proper context: yours.

 - Experiments are performed regularly.
 All experiments provide data for the next experiment (100pts)

 - Experiments are occasionally performed for tech questions only (20pts)